tjek/tjek-js-sdk/README.md

 - `appKey`: The application key.
 - `appSecret`: The application secret (only needed in node.js).
 - `eventTracker`: The instance of an event tracker.
-- `locale`: The preferred language.
+- `locale`: The preferred language in `ll_CC` format (e.g. `da_DK`).

 ## PagedPublicationKit

-See `kitchensink/kits/paged_publication/basic.html` for how to interact with this kit.
+To try the PagedPublicationKit simply run `npm run dev` in a terminal window.
+This starts a simple HTTP server at `http://localhost:8001` meaning you can access the PagedPublicationKit at `http://localhost:8001/kitchensink/kits/paged_publication/example1/`.
+From there you can view source and see how things work.

 ## GraphKit

 The GraphKit gives you access to the ShopGun Graph API, which is a GraphQL engine.
 To see which queries and mutations are possible, please go to our [GraphiQL](https://graph.service.shopgun.com) site.
-To make a request against the Graph API you simply instantiate `SGN.GraphRequest` like so:
+To make a request against the Graph API you simply run `SGN.GraphRequest.request` like so:

 ```javascript
 SGN.GraphKit.request({